sjkim24/Chess/README.md

 Chess Game on Command Line
 - Made with Ruby
-- Run $gem install colorize
+- Run $ gem install colorize
-- To run the game, you can navigate to directory and run $ruby game.rb or "Game.new_game" in pry
+- To run the game, you can navigate to directory and run $ ruby game.rb or "Game.new_game" in pry